Very new to the market is the Hamilton Beach 5.5 Quart Cast Iron Dutch Oven. It was released in May 2018, so it is very new.

-Why not utilize the beauty of your Dutch oven.
+Why not utilize the beauty of your Dutch oven?
 You most certainly can serve your prepared meals straight from the cooktop/oven to the table.

-But what about utilizing the fact that cast iron has insulation properties so the Dutch oven can keep in the cold.
-With the ability to keep food cold the possible uses as a serving piece are endless.
+But what about utilizing the fact that cast iron has insulation properties so the Dutch oven can keep in the cold?
+With the ability to keep food cold, the possible uses as a serving piece are endless.

-Keep and serve salads, desserts, punch cold I’m sure you can think of many ways to use the oven for serving.
+Keep and serve salads, desserts, and punch cold I’m sure you can think of many ways to use the oven for serving.

 Cooking With This Dutch Oven